 It should come as no shock that the king of classic horror also hosts one of the most popular Halloween events around.
 From mid-September through the end of October, Universal’s theme parks transform into an after regular park hours event that attracts thousands of eager guests annually.

-Universal Studios’ Halloween Horror Nights is essentially comprised of three creepy cool components: Spooktacular shows, haunted houses and scare zones.
+Universal Studios’ Halloween Horror Nights are essentially comprised of three creepy-cool components: Spooktacular shows, haunted houses and scare zones.

 While haunted houses are the spooky staple of Halloween Horror Nights, devilishly diverse shows amaze audiences annually: “The Rocky Horror Picture Show” musical tribute, giant car-crushing robots, macabre magic shows, and the must-not-miss Academy of Villains.

 For several years, “Bill and Ted’s Excellent Halloween Adventure” roasted pop culture events and fads.
 Sadly, the time-traveling duo departed Halloween Horror Nights with their final performance in 2017.

 The haunted houses of Halloween Horror Nights come in two flavors.
 These enclosed environments of eerie entertainment can be based on either outside intellectual properties (IPs) or original in-house created nightmares.
 An average of nine new haunts materializes each year.

 IP haunts bring to life familiar fear films, ghoulish video games, and terror-filled TV shows.
 Past properties have included “The Walking Dead,” “An American Werewolf in London,” “Ash vs. Evil Dead,” “Silent Hill,” and “Nightmare on Elm Street.”